 - Full scholarships available for students from different backgrounds

 Join a Free Info Seminar

 Due to the coronavirus outbreak in Hong Kong, our info seminars will be hosted in the form of Facebook live.
+On the seminars, not only our AFS staff will introduce exchange programs and answer all your questions, we will also invite returnees to share their year exchange experience.
 Please mark the date on your calendar and like our page (afshongkong) for notification!

 - 25 March (Wed) 7 – 8 pm